We are pleased to announce the next event for the Ka’nikonhrí:yo Gatherings, presented in partnership with the Onsite Gallery at OCAD U.

-On Thursday, November 16, Native Women in the Arts will host the Indigenous Tattoo Resurgence Panel with Holly Nordlum, Maya Jacobsen, and Jay Soule at the new Onsite Gallery at OCAD U, moderated by Aylan Couchie.
+On Thursday, November 16, Native Women in the Arts will host the Indigenous Tattoo Resurgence Panel with Holly Nordlum, Maya Jacobsen, and Jay Soule, moderated by Aylan Couchie.

 The talk will focus on revitalization, ancient traditions, design, health & safety, technique, and the importance of preservation.
 Holly will also be giving us a sneak peek of her up and coming documentary Tupik: Inuit Ink.